matt-gardner/old-memorization-program/README.txt

 the add words panel it will add the word, in the view/edit words panel it will put in a new line).

+Review Panel:

+There are two boxes in the review panel: "Go to Word" and "Only Most Recent __ Days".
+The "Go to Word" box takes either a number, to jump to that word number, or a substring matching the start of a word.
+Hitting enter while in that field will take you to the word you want (in the case of the matching substring, it will take you to the next match, so you can cycle through words that start with 'p' that way, for instance).
+The "Only Most Recent" box takes only a number n, and it will make the list that is currently being reviewed only those words that were entered into the program in the last n days.

+The "Show Hint" feature is meant for words with long definitions.
+It was originally implemented for use with scripture references - people often will write on a card just the first letter of every word as a hint.
+That is what the "Show Hint" button shows you.

+Add Words panel:

+/* This is currently broken.
+In fact it never worked right.
+Maybe I'll add it in the right way some time.
 To add a picture, put the picture in the memorizingpictures folder, then in the add words panel put the name of the file in the word text area, with its description in the definition text area, and click the "This is a picture" box